CyberExplosion/Fall-King/ProjectDocument.md

 All other menus within our game are created using the same method since we are able to resize the UI panel as needed.

+We also added an infinite scrolling background to the main menu to give the main menu a little more life.
+This was accomplished within [Scroller.cs](https://github.com/CyberExplosion/Fall-King/blob/b11fed4f26b5265db5a136b9f1315499957421a8/FallKing/Assets/Scripts/Scroller.cs#L1) which is attached to `GameObject Background` within the `MainMenu` scene.
+The scroll effect is achieved by slightly moving the texture coordinates of the background image based on the given `float x` and `float y` fields of the Scoller script.
+These values are also multiplied to the new coordinates in conjunction with `Time.deltaTime` to ensure smooth scroll movement.

 See the `Resources Used` section for inspiration on the Main Menu implementation.

 #### How to Play Menu